-Alcatel OmniStack 6124 < Banner Message Configuration > SECURITY ALERT This is an Organization Z computer system.
+This is an Organization Z computer system.
 This computer system, including all related equipment, networks, and network devices (specifically including Internet access and access to restricted sites) is provided only for authorized use.
 Organization Z computer systems may be monitored for all lawful purposes, including to ensure that their use is authorized for management of the system, to facilitate protection against unauthorized access, and to verify security procedures, survivability, and operational security.
 Monitoring includes active attacks by authorized Organization Z entities to test or verify the security of this system.
 During monitoring, information may be examined, recorded, copied and used for authorized purposes.
 All information, including personal information, placed or sent over this system may be monitored.

 Use of this Organization Z computer system, authorized or unauthorized, constitutes consent to monitoring of this system.
 Unauthorized use may subject you to criminal prosecution.

+'''

-Page : 1 Total 4 Pages <apply> <ok> <cancel> <prev page=""> <next page=""> Use <tab> or arrow keys to move, <enter> to select.</enter></tab></next></prev></cancel></ok></apply>
+Page : 1 Total 4 Pages <Apply> <Ok> <Cancel> <Prev Page> <Next Page> Use <TAB> or arrow keys to move, <Space> to scroll options.

+'''